devkumar2313/loggers/README.md

  3. The script will download for you automatically.
 Check files in the './emuch_download/' the next day, because some files may be corrupted(´-ι_-｀)

  4. Download informations are displayed in command windows, log informations are recorded in 'emuch.log'.

+ "THANK YOU FOR GIVING ME YOUR PRECIOUS TIME"

 =====================================================================================